 Lidong Zhai, PhD, FACMG Dr. Zhai is the Director of the Biochemical Genetics Laboratory.
 Dr. Zhai is originally from China, and received his Ph.D. training at the University of Alabama at Birmingham.
 He is certified in Clinical Biochemical Genetics by the American Board of Medical Genetics and Genomics.
 He has directed testing of newborns for state PKU programs, testing of pregnant women to assess Down Syndrome and neural tube defect risks, and esoteric biochemical tests to diagnose genetic defects of metabolism.

 The Cytogenetics Laboratory at DMCUL is one of the largest comprehensive university based diagnostic laboratories in Michigan.
-Our lab specializes in chromosome analysis, cancer cytogenetics, and molecular diagnosis by fluorescence in situ hybridization (FISH).
-We serve over 4,000 patients each year and take pride in providing accurate, efficient, high quality service with short turnaround times.
+It specializes in chromosome analysis, cancer cytogenetics, chromosomal microarray analysis, and molecular diagnosis by fluorescence in situ hybridization (FISH) serving over 4,000 patients each year.

-Erin Wakeling, PhD is a technical director of the Molecular Genetics Diagnostic Laboratory at the Detroit Medical Center.
+Erin Wakeling, PhD, FACMG is the technical director of the Molecular Genetics Diagnostic Laboratory at the Detroit Medical Center.
 She did her graduate training in genetics at Michigan State University and her post-doctoral clinical molecular genetics training at WSU SOM.
+She is certified by the American Board of Medical Genetics and Genomics in Clinical Molecular Genetics and Genomics.
 Dr. Wakeling is involved in developing new assays and interpreting genetic test results for a wide range of inherited diseases and cancers.
 She also supervises genetics residents and genetic counseling students during their rotation through the laboratory.